ICGC-TCGA-PanCancer/DEWrapperWorkflow/README.md

 ## For Users

 The below section assumes that you are a user and primarily interested in running the workflow, not create a new version of it.
-It will walk you through running the workflow on a single Worker host (VM or regular Linux machine) and includes minimal instructions to build the workflow using (mostly) pre-created components.
+It will walk you through running the workflow on a single Worker host (VM or regular Linux machine) and includes minimal instructions to build the workflow using (mostly) pre-created components provides as Docker images.

 ### Docker Setup